ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 Not included in the full CDDL definition are CDDL dependencies to CoSWID.
 The following CDDL definitions can be found in {{-coswid}}:

-* the COSE envelope for CoRIM: signed-coswid
+* the COSE envelope for CoSWID: signed-coswid
 * the CoSWID document: concise-swid-tag

 ~~~~ CDDL